 The LEP complies with the "Principles of Funding" set out in relation to the BEIS funding.
 These include using robust monitoring and evaluation systems to exercise continuous service improvement; ensure excellence in quality delivery and deliver greater levels of impact on business.

-The Growth Hub has expanded its offer with ERDF funding.
+The Growth Hub has expanded its offer with ERDF funding which will conclude in March 2023.
 The contractual requirements arising from that are not replicated in this Framework.

 S2.2 Governance